microsoft/Windows-iotcore-samples/Samples/PotentiometerSensor/README.md

   - csharp
 products:
   - windows
-description: Connect a rotary potentiometer and LED to your IoT Core device.
+description: Connect a rotary potentiometer and LED to your Windows 10 IoT Core device.
 ---

 # Potentiometer sensor